putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 He was seeing things, shapes in the dark.

-A shrill beep cut through his earpiece and the voice of his proximity and motion detector read out into his earpiece “right rear, bearing 15 degrees, 20 meters.”
+A shrill beep cut through his earpiece and the voice of his proximity and motion detector read out “right rear, bearing 15 degrees, distance 20 meters.”
 He wheeled around and dropped down into the cover of the forest floor.
 His blaster pointed at the exact spot his tracker had called out.

 “Show yourself,” he growled to himself.

 He saw nothing but an inky green darkness framed by the fronds of an oversized fern.
 He stared at the spot, straining his eyes to see anything.

-“Night vision, zoom and enhance section G-8” he ordered.
+“Night vision, zoom and enhance” he ordered.

 The vision blurred for a second and then snapped into a sharp view.
 He strained his eyes again.
 He could just make out two small round shapes that seemed to be floating, less than a meter from the forest floor.
 What is it?
 Had he been seen?
 Was it even there at all?
 He considered firing, but “do not engage.”
 If it wasn’t a Rebel, he knew the report of his blaster shot would be heard for kilometers.
 His finger squeezed and then relaxed.
 He had to be sure.